KarthickRagul/Azure_Fundamentals/README.md

               * Disassociate the public Ip using networking->ip config tab
               * Choose Ip type as Static from the VM
               * And then Associate the static ip
+       * We can check the limit for vm creation for a particular region by subcription->usage and quotas
+       * **Azure Marketplace for VM** where you can install softwares for ur virtual machine
+       * **Avaliablity Sets** are used to maintain the availability of VM's, If one goes down then another one back up's.
+It will be only in server level not app level
+              * Fault domains (2-default, 3-max)      *Update domains (5-default, 20-max)
+       * Note: We can't make existing vm as part of availability sets
+       * **Avaliablity Zone's** are used for backup of data center failure.
+It charges extra cost for bandwidth communication
+       * **Note :** We can choose availability set or Avail Zone in the **Availability options** when creating VM's
+       * **Azure Dedicated Host**
+              * Hardware Isolation - No other VM's will be placed on the host
+              * You can control the maintenance events
+              * Mostly used by the large org, (Min 91 vCpus should be utilized)

 **2. Azure App Service**